Witiko/doctoral-thesis/main.md

  [26]: https://github.com/MIR-MU/ntcir-mias-deployment
  [28]: https://github.com/MIR-MU/WebMIaS

-In 2020, we have developed a new solution for deploying MIaS at the ARQMath-1 lab and we have also made it [available on GitHub.][27]
-Our new solution had been written in Python, which was easier to maintain than GNU Make.
-However, our new solution was still slow and our builds would suddenly fail.
+In 2020, we developed a new solution for deploying MIaS at the ARQMath-1 lab and made it [available on GitHub.][27]
+Our new solution was written in Python, which was easier to maintain than GNU Make.
+However, our new solution was still slow and our builds would still suddenly fail.

  [27]: https://github.com/MIR-MU/ARQMath-eval (file docs/MIaS-at-ARQMath.ipynb)